 At this time, 100 percent of faculty and staff on the New York campus are vaccinated, and we expect to be very close to full vaccination compliance for students by the start of the semester.

 In an effort to establish a “Berklee bubble,” we will require everyone on campus to wear a mask indoors, regardless of their vaccination status.
 This means you must wear a mask indoors during check-in, orientation, and during the first few weeks of classes.
 Note that everyone is responsible for supplying their own masks.

-In accordance with current guidance from the New York Department of Health, we intend to return to optional masking indoors for fully vaccinated members of our community and will revisit this plan as we get closer to September 17.
+In accordance with current guidance from the New York Department of Health, we intend to return to optional masking indoors for fully vaccinated members of our community.

 Please note that during this phase, community members who are fully vaccinated may unmask in private spaces, including offices, and common areas when eating meals.
 Masks will continue to be optional outdoors during this phase, per state and local guidance.

 Upon arrival to campus, all members of the Berklee community will be required to take two initial (i.e., baseline) tests.
 The use of the rapid test allows us to avoid quarantining everyone as we await results from the PCR test.

 Berklee NYC is partnering with the office of Dr. Karen Thornton to provide testing and vaccination services.
 This clinic is located just minutes away, at 344 W 51st Street, New York, NY 10019.

 - Students, faculty, staff, and vendors who are on campus at least two days per week will participate in weekly testing at Berklee NYC’s partner clinic.

 - Individuals who are on campus one day a week will be required to take a PCR test weekly at Berklee NYC’s partner clinic.